BullseyeCoverage Up Contents Search

 Compiler Interceptors

 The BullseyeCoverage/bin directory contains compiler interceptors, which are executable files named the same as a compiler program.
 When control passes to the compiler interceptor and coverage build is enabled, the compiler interceptor invokes covc to perform instrumentation.
 With coverage build disabled, the compiler interceptor passes control directly to your compiler.
-A compiler interceptor is actually a link to (or a copy of) the covc executable image.
+A compiler interceptor is implemented as a file system link to the covc executable image.

 The Windows installer creates compiler interceptors for the compilers selected on the Compilers page.
 The installer for Unix-like systems creates compiler interceptors for all known compilers found in the PATH environment variable.
 You can choose the compiler interceptors using the Coverage Browser menu command Tools Options.